nus-cs2103-AY1718S2/addressbook-level4/collated/functional/ZhangYijiong.md

 /**
  * Implementation follows {@code DeleteCommand}
- * Deletes an order identified using it's last displayed index from the address book.
- */
-public class DeleteOrderCommand extends UndoableCommand {
+ * Deletes an order in the processing queue identified by its index */ public class DeleteOrderCommand extends UndoableCommand {